geoscixyz/gpg/content/seismic/reflection/seismic_reflection_refx_trans_plane_waves.rst

 Note that at the interface there is continuity of displacement so that \\(A_0 = A_1 + A_2\\).

-..
-Move to reflection and transmission section (Phil, 02,10,2014) Special Cases
+Special Cases
 =============